 UDP-Based Amplification Attacks

-Certain UDP protocols have been identified as potential attack vectors:
+Certain application-layer protocols that rely on User Datagram Protocol (UDP) have been identified as potential attack vectors:

 - Quake Network Protocol